oykukarasu/Diffie-Hellman-Key-Exchange-Protocol-Python-Simulation-/README.md

 *Result: Both have the same color (Brown), but an eavesdropper who only saw Yellow, Orange, and Green cannot determine the secret components to recreate Brown.*

+Example Output
+The script prints the step-by-step calculation:

+--- Public Parameters ---
+Prime Number (p): 23
+Generator (g): 5

+--- Secret Keys (Not to be shared with anyone) --- Alice's Secret Key (a): 6
+Bob's Secret Key (b): 15

+--- Public Keys (Sent to Each Other) ---
+Alice is sending to Bob (A): 8
+Bob is sending to Alice (B): 19

+--- Result: Calculated Shared Secret ---
+The secret Alice discovered: 2
+The secret Bob discovered: 2

+SUCCESS!
+Both parties agreed on the same key.

 ---

 ## Mathematical Foundation